 The preparation of this report was undertaken during October 2021 and is based on the information available to the County Council during that period of time.
+The final version of the report was issued in January 2022 subsequent to consultation with Natural England.
 The scope of this report is accordingly factually limited by these circumstances.